4 Examples of Successful Retail Pop-Ups Designed to Bring in New Customers

 2. For the launch of Virgil Abloh’s first collection for Louis Vuitton, Louis Vuitton opened a popup store in London last October.
 The 2,000 sq. ft pop up had a Wizard of Oz theme, one of Abloh’s key inspirations for the collection.
 Featuring a yellow brick road staircase the popup felt more like an exhibition.
 To gain entry into the popup which sold hoodies, tailored clothing as well as must have accessories from the spring/summer 2019 menswear collection, visitors had to purchase tickets.

 Louis Vuitton is the largest luxury retailer by sales and popups are a key element of its strategy.
-In 2018 it had 80 popups but is increasing that number to 100 this year.
+In 2018 it had 80 popups but it is increasing that number to 100 this year.
 Speaking about Louis Vuitton’s focus on popups, Loius Vuitton’s CFO, Jean-Jacques Guiony told analysts: “this trend in pop-up stores is extremely important, and we will continue to develop that because it enables us to be talking in a different way to our clients ... and it adds flexibility with our network.”
-Undoubtedly the brands experiments with popup stores will help the brand to stay relevant to the lucrative millennial demographic.
+Undoubtedly the retailer’s experiments with popup stores will help it to stay relevant with the lucrative millennial demographic.

 3. Coach launched their version of the interactive pop-up with a 6-day event in SoHo, New York last June.
 Called Life Coach this was Coach’s first brand activation outside of one of its stores or runway shows.
 There were four interactive rooms each with its own aesthetic that featured blank walls that visitors could draw on, tarot card readings as well as carnival games.
 One of the Instagram worthy rooms looked like a day at Coney Island.
 The exhibit was inspired by New York the city where Coach was founded in 1941 and no products were on sale.
 Speaking about the event Coach’s Chief Marketing Officer said "we deliberately wanted to create a new environment and not have the limitations of a pre-designed retail space.”
 That way, guests “could roam throughout the spaces and be on a discovery mission and explore”.
 The goal?
 “That every single person that walked through it had a very unique experience and walked out of there with a sense of what Coach was about."